 About the Vancouver Jewish Film Festival

-(Above: Jamie Elman and Eli Batalion performed in-person to present new episodes of their show, Yidlife Crisis, on the big screen at the 2018 Festival.)
+(In the photos: Jamie Elman and Eli Batalion performed in-person to present new episodes of their show, Yidlife Crisis, on the big screen at the 2018 Festival.)

 Every year we strive to bring you a most entertaining and intriguing experience!
 Each year’s Festival features: